terramate-io/terramate-docs/cli/cmdline/run.md

 description: Execute any commands in all stacks or in a filtered subset of stacks by using the `terramate run` command.
 ---

-# Run any Commands in Stacks
+# Run any commands in stacks

 ## Overview